Originally Published On 9/27/2020

 Some people prefer to purchase special yoga clothing such as leggings and workout shirts, but again, this is totally optional – heck, some people practice in the nude!

-Are There Other Things To Consider Before Starting Aerial Yoga?
+Other Things To Consider Before You Start Aerial Yoga

 One of the main things that put people off when thinking about starting aerial yoga is that there is a common misconception that aerial yoga requires a certain amount of physical strength or that only highly trained athletes will be able to manage it.